info@marketresearchfuture.com đź“ž +1 (855) 661-4441(US) đź“ž +44 1720 412 167(UK)

 The deep learning algorithm produced realistic estimates of a genuine watershed system's permeability.
 The projected and observed stream discharges were more closely matched in the results.
 This study demonstrates how deep learning may be a valuable technique for estimating watershed parameters from indirect but meaningful information like stream flow.
 This study opens new avenues for enhancing the subsurface characterization of vast watersheds by successfully employing deep learning to map the link between permeability and stream discharge.
 It opens the door for more generalized ways to calibrate watershed models with numerous parameters and data formats in the future.

-Traditional Machine Learning Versus Deep Learning
+Traditional Machine Learning and Deep Learning Performance Comparison

 Latest News